How To Compliment Someone

 1. Do not give backhanded compliments:

 – These are the type of compliments that are meant as praise but are often comprehended as an insult.
 It may sound nice on the face of it until you realize after a few minutes and wonder if it meant what you thought it meant.
 You may be delivering backhanded compliments all your life, without even knowing about it.
 Things like, “Wow, you look thinner than other days,” by saying this, you might sound like you mean that the person looks fat on most of the days.
 Or even something like, “you are good at math, for a girl.”
-Just a simple extra phrase, in the end, turned a perfectly good compliment into an insult.
+Just a simple extra phrase, in the end, turned a perfectly good, clean compliment into an insult.

 2. Don’t compliment someone walking down the street:

 – There is a way to give a compliment, which we have already discussed, and yelling is not one of them.
 When you shout out your compliment to someone on the street, it is very offensive as you are drawing attention to the person, which they may not like.
 Catcalling never was and never will be a part of complimenting.
-If you want to give a genuine compliment to someone, wait till you are close it enough to say it sincerely, even if that person is a stranger.
+If you want to give a genuine compliment to someone, wait till you’re close enough to say something sincerely, even if that person is a stranger.

 3. Do not follow compliments with humiliating statements: